-And if you maintain a customer list and send regular emails, mention this as one way to get advance notice and opportunities to pre-order if you offer this service.
+- If you maintain a customer list and send regular emails, offer it as the best way to get advance notice and opportunities to pre-order.

 If a poster responds with yet more negativity, it’s on them.
 Other readers will see you addressed the problem.
 Site moderators have also been known to remove obnoxious posts or mark them unreliable.